dan-doyle/DO-voicebot/README.md

 # DO-voicebot
 Imperial College London Data Observatory Voice Assistant with Barge-in Detection service integrated.
 As displayed in the diagram below, we mock non-core services.
 The mocking is performed through 'dummy' functions in the Voice Assistant service.
+The numbered steps in the diagram represent the control flow of handling a True barge-in from the moment overlapped user speech is detected

 ![DO Image Description](./images/DO-image.png)